 Creating With Concept

-When a creator talks about the “concept” behind their work, onlookers are often skeptical, thinking that it’s really just intellectual nonsense.
+When an artist talks about the “concept” behind their work, people are often skeptical that it’s really just a bunch of intellectual BS.

-Regardless of the stigma, I have found concept to be one of my most useful tools for all kinds of creative work.
+That might be true for some artists, but I have personally found concept to be one of my most practical tools for all kinds of creative work.

 Concept is abstract, intangible, and untouchable — and yet, without its binding influence, the elements of a design fall from the page and land in the gutter.